Haunted Stairs That Count the Living in the Old School

 “Four.”

-The whisper was soft, patient, as if expecting someone to continue.
+The whisper was soft, patient, as if waiting for someone to answer.

 My name followed.

 Not loud enough to echo.
-Close enough to feel.
+Close enough to warm the edge of my ear.

 Climbing the Haunted Stairs at Dusk